 The Charleston Gallery Association sponsors the Artwalks, and they provide maps of participating galleries.
 A wide spectrum of artistic styles and media are represented - abstract, realism, landscape, Lowcountry and contemporary, in the form of paintings, sculpture, photography, jewelry and more.

 Traditionally, Artwalks took place from 5:00 till 8:00 p.m. on the first Friday evening during the months of March, May, October and December.
 The pandemic changed the schedule.
-They’re planning to bring them back by kicking off on Friday, September 3rd.
+They brought them back officially on Friday, September 3rd.
 Check the website for the latest updates and future dates.
 Last we heard, in 2022 they'll be having them every month except January and July.